espretto/vew/README.md

 - [ ] introduce `--on-event-args="[...expression]"` to accompany `--on-event="handler"` instructions
       to avoid multiple handers in loop expressions
 - [ ] provide --switch-equals parameter to overload the equality-operator
+- [x] do not mangle template expressions but prepend `this.` to each keypath. then `.call(component.store.data)` them to evaluate them. just like before, keypaths can be retained for dependency tracking. then use a prototype chain to shadow `state` with `props` effectively reimplementing a scope chain. added benefit: property resolvers are faster and dont have to go through map(resolve) on the store. only drawback, compiled expressions no longer resemble themselves so memoizing them has no interest, a rather small price for property acces by offset without indirection.4
 - [ ] inter-component communication
 - [ ] provide lifecycle hooks with callback or promise api
 - [ ] dom updates: fine grained control on dom updates: